yilinglu/event-analyzer/README.md

 ### Space

-Memory and Disk Usage
+#### Memory and Disk Usage
-Due to use of stream in reading log files, the memory footprint of this program remains constant independent of the size of the log files processes.
+Due to the use of stream in reading log files and fixed space requirement of the application algorithm, the memory footprint of this program remains at a fix level independent of the size of the log files processes.

 This program does not need extra disk storage space to perform its file process/analysis.

 ### Memory Usage Statistics